West Bengal Minimum Wages Laws (2026)

 When does it apply?

-- You are employed in a scheduled employment listed in the Schedule to the Minimum Wages Act or the Code on Wages.
+- Your trade is listed as a scheduled employment in the Schedule to the Minimum Wages Act or the Code on Wages — and that schedule runs to dozens of trades.

-- You believe your wages fall below the applicable central or state minimum.
+- You suspect your wages are below the central or state minimum for your zone and skill grade.

 What to Do If Your Employer in India Pays Below Minimum Wage

-- Identify your applicable rate: Visit the Ministry of Labour & Employment website or your state labour department to find the minimum wage for your scheduled employment and zone.
+- Find your applicable rate first.
+The Ministry of Labour & Employment website or your state labour department portal lists the notified rate for your scheduled employment, skill grade and zone.

-- File a written complaint with the Inspector-cum-Facilitator appointed under the Code on Wages (or the Inspector under the Minimum Wages Act) in your district.
+- File a written complaint with the Inspector-cum-Facilitator appointed under the Code on Wages (or the Inspector under the Minimum Wages Act) at your district labour office.

-- If the employer does not pay after a complaint, file a claim before the Authority (typically the Labour Commissioner or Deputy Labour Commissioner) under s.
-45 of the Code on Wages — the Authority can award up to ten times the underpaid wages as compensation.
+- If the employer still refuses, file a claim before the Authority — usually the Labour Commissioner or Deputy Labour Commissioner — under s.
+45 of the Code on Wages.
+The Authority can award you ten times the underpaid amount as compensation.
+That penalty multiplier is what makes employers settle.

-- Appeals against the Authority's order lie to the Appellate Authority and thereafter to the High Court.
+- Appeals against the Authority's order go to the Appellate Authority, and from there to the High Court.

 What should you NOT do?

-- Do not sign any agreement waiving your right to minimum wages — such waivers are void under s.
+- Do not sign any agreement that waives the minimum wage.
+The waiver is legally void under s.
 7 of the Code on Wages / s.
-25 of the Minimum Wages Act.
+25 of the Minimum Wages Act — but employers still get workers to sign these, and arguing later is harder than refusing now.

-- Do not accept payment purely in kind (food, lodging) if it causes your cash wage to fall below the minimum.
+- Do not accept payment in kind — meals, lodging, "company benefits" — if it pulls your cash wage below the statutory minimum.
+Only narrow categories of in-kind payment count.

-- Do not delay filing a complaint — claims under the Code on Wages must be filed within three years of the cause of action.
+- Do not let the file age past three years.
+Claims under the Code on Wages have to be filed within three years of the cause of action.
+Time-barred is time-barred.

-- Do not let an employer deduct amounts that bring your take-home below the statutory minimum.
+- Do not let your employer deduct amounts — uniform, transport, "security" — that drag your take-home below the floor.
+Permissible deductions are listed; the rest are not.

 How West Bengal differs from central law